bmjoy/Exploring_3D_Pathfinding_In_Unity/README.md

  A* algorithm in Unity, over 3D space.

  This is more or less copy-pasted from Sebastian Lague's pathfinding system, but written to accomodate 3 dimensions instead of only 2.
-I'm hoping to also convert the multithreading bits to have it multithread through the jobs system.
+I'm hoping to also convert the multithreading bits to be multithreaded through the jobs system.